CamiloJac/GraphVis/README.md

 # GraphVis

  Implementing force-directed drawing algorithms for graphs.
-Currently has spring algorithm.
+Spring and Barycenter are algorithms from the reference paper, the other two are modifications of the Barycenter and spring algorithm.

  ##### Reference: http://cs.brown.edu/people/rtamassi/gdhandbook/chapters/force-directed.pdf